-Ichingo Chobe River Lodge is a tented lodge on the edge of the secluded Impalila Island, at the eastern end of Namibia’s Caprivi Strip.
+Ichingo Chobe River Lodge is a tented lodge on the edge of the secluded Impalila Island, at the eastern end of Namibia's Zambezi Region, previously known as the Caprivi Strip.
 It is part of the Zambezi Queen Collection, which includes the luxurious Zambezi Queen and Chobe Princess Houseboats, and falls under the umbrella of the prestigious Mantis Collection of Hotels, Eco-Escapes and Lifestyle Resorts.

 Flanked by the gushing rapids of the Chobe River on the one side and surrounded by riverine forest on the other sides, this region is pristine and unspoiled.
 It is a wildlife, birding and fishing paradise – a serene place that will make you feel at one with nature.
 The lodge itself is so well camouflaged by the forest canopy that you wouldn't even know it was there, were it not for the motor boats tethered on the banks below.